mpenet/k7/README.md

 A high-performance disk-backed queue for Clojure. [~20M msg/s enqueue and ~5M msg/s poll+ack](#performance) (`:flush`, Apple M-series, JVM 20).

-⚠️ It's a WIP - use at your own risk.

 <br/>

 - **Append-only log** backed by preallocated mmap'd segment files